-The Console desktop tool enables you to capture console output, the same as what you currently see in Qt Creator, from an AppStudio app using a desktop tool.
-As with the Qt Creator console, the Console tool can be used with an app running on the same machine, but it can also receive output from another device on the same network.
+The Console desktop tool allows you to capture console output, the same as what you currently see in Qt Creator, from an AppStudio app using a desktop tool.
+As with the Qt Creator console, you can use the Console tool with an app running on the same machine, but it can also receive output from another device on the same network.
 This is ideal for capturing console output from your iOS or Android device and viewing it on your desktop.

 Enable the Console tool

-When you start ArcGIS AppStudio version 1.2 or later, you'll see the Console icon in the toolbar at the top of the app.
+When you start ArcGIS AppStudio version 1.2 or later, you'll see the Console button in the toolbar at the top of the app.
 This opens the Console tool.